prateekcaire/Amazon_Recommendation/docs/README.md

 ### Why Graph-Based Approaches are Effective

-The code implementation demonstrates several advantages of graph-based approaches:

 1. **Natural Representation**:
    - The `Graph.py` implementation shows how naturally the system represents various entities (users, items, categories) and their relationships
    - Captures both explicit (user-item interactions) and implicit (item-item similarities) relationships